 Interview board members will take notes during each interview to use as an aide memoir to support board discussions.
 In keeping with process transparency, a candidate can request a copy of the relevant interview notes.
 Where notes are provided these will be copies of the original handwritten sheets, typed copies are not created and therefore cannot be provided.
 It is important to remember the sole purpose of any notes produced.
 A verbatim or complete record of the interview overall should therefore not be expected.

-Include or delete the below section Formation of Panels depending on the use of a panel in your campaign:

 Formation of Panels

 What is a Panel?